 Petitions ask the Australian Parliament to take action on a particular issue.
 This fact sheet explains the rules petitions must follow, how petitions are presented to the Parliament and the history of petitions to the Australian Parliament.

 A petition is a request by a group of citizens for Parliament to take action to solve a particular problem.
-It is the oldest and most direct way that citizens can draw attention to a problem and ask Parliament to help them.
+It is one of the oldest and most direct ways that citizens can draw attention to a problem and ask Parliament to help them.
 The Australian Parliament receives many petitions each year on many different subjects.

 Form and content

 In the House of Representatives, a petition can be presented on paper or electronically.
 To be accepted it must follow the standing orders of the House and be about something the House is responsible for.
 It also must be clear what the petition is asking the House to do.
 The petition must be addressed to the Speaker of the House of Representatives and members of parliament.
 It cannot promote anything illegal, contain offensive language or be longer than 250 words.